65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 The defenses that would have helped:

 - MFA device enrollment alerts.
 If adding a new Authenticator device triggered an immediate notification to the user and IT, the rogue Samsung would have been caught in seconds instead of days.
+The device had a zeroed Device ID, a mismatched OS, and a mismatched push notification type.
+All of these are detectable at registration time.

 - Continuous email configuration monitoring.
 The attacker accessed Outlook and could have set up forwarding rules or delegates for long-term persistence.
 Detecting these configuration changes in real time prevents the silent surveillance phase.